 The Northwest Arkansas Regional Planning Commission operates its programs and services without regard to race, color, or national origin in accordance with the Title VI Act of the Civil Rights Act of 1964.

-Therefore, the NWARPC does not discriminate on the basis of race, sex, color, age, national origin, religion or disability, in the admission, access to and treatment in NWARPC's programs and activities, as well as the NWARPC's hiring or employment practices.
-Any person or group who feels that he or she, individually, or as a member of any class of persons, on the basis of race, color, national origin, age, sex, disability, religion, or low-income status has been unfairly deprived of benefit, or unduly burdened by the transportation planning process, or denied the benefits of, or subjected to discrimination caused by the MPO may file a written complaint with the ADA/504/Title VI Coordinator.
+Therefore, the NWARPC does not discriminate on the basis of race, color, or national origin, in the admission, access to and treatment in NWARPC's programs and activities, as well as the NWARPC's hiring or employment practices.
+Any person or group who feels that he or she, individually, or as a member of any class of persons, on the basis of race, color, or national origin, has been unfairly deprived of benefit, or unduly burdened by the transportation planning process, or denied the benefits of, or subjected to discrimination caused by the MPO may file a written complaint with the ADA/504/Title VI Coordinator.

-For information on the NWARPC Civil Rights program, or the procedure to file a Title VI complaint, contact the Celia Scott-Silkwood, AICP, Regional Planner - EEO/DBE (ADA/504/Title VI Coordinator), 1311 Clayton, Springdale, AR 72762, (479-751-7125, (Voice/TTY 7-1-1 or 1-800-285-1131) or the following email address: cscott-silkwood@nwarpc.org.
+For information on the NWARPC Civil Rights program, or the procedure to file a Title VI complaint, contact the Nicole Gibbs AICP, Regional Planner - EEO/DBE (ADA/504/Title VI Coordinator), 1311 Clayton, Springdale, AR 72762, (479-751-7125, (Voice/TTY 7-1-1 or 1-800-285-1131) or the following email address: ngibbs@nwarpc.org.